Last Updated on: 31st March 2023, 10:33 am

 Exploring Asturias from Gijón

-Gijón is still one of the most important cities of northern Spain, situated on a beautiful green coastline of rocks, cliffs, and coves.
+Gijón is still one of the most important cities in northern Spain, situated on a beautiful green coastline of rocks, cliffs, and coves.

 The city is also popular among travelers to combine a visit with Oviedo, the capital of Asturias.